Amizzuddin/sc4052/README.md

 Developer Container Template

 # Practices
 - Dockerfile
-Dockerfile sould container 2 types which are Development and Production
+Dockerfile should container 2 types which are Development and Production
 - Compose Services
 Services are available in 2 types:
     - Development
     This are meant for development purpose in devcontainer
     - Production
     This sound be use without the need for any mounting of any volumes unless absolute necessary.
     The image should not contain any source code rather binaries will do to light weight the image

 # How to add template to new repository